 “I’ve never understood how people can confuse you two.”
 Bradley shook his head after the last one, as the dance was starting to wind down.

-“You’ve lived next door to us since we were two.
+“You’ve lived next door to us since we were five.
 You’ve got a head start on everyone else.”

 “Okay.
 Maybe.
 But people know about us, right?
 So, if they see an Andersson twin dancing with me—you’d think they’d assume.”